Murder of Nicholas Markowitz: In popular culture

+The crime documentary television series Unsolved Mysteries covered the events of the murder of Nicholas Markowitz in an episode that aired in August 2001.

-The feature film Alpha Dog, based on the events leading up to the murder of Nicholas Markowitz and directed by Nick Cassavetes, was released in 2006.
-In the film, the character modeled after Markowitz was named Zack Mazursky.
-The role was played by Anton Yelchin.
+The feature film Alpha Dog, based on the events leading up to the murder of Markowitz and directed by Nick Cassavetes, was released in 2006.
+In the film, the character modeled after Nicholas Markowitz was named Zack Mazursky.
+The role was played by Anton Yelchin, who, like Markowitz, was also raised in the San Fernando Valley.